Our Core Service

 Structural Alteration

 Removing load-bearing walls, inserting new beams and columns, transferring loads for open-plan layouts.
 This is where most renovation contractors stop and we start.
-Our in-house structural engineer runs the math before any hacking begins.
+The structural calculations are run before any hacking begins.

 📋